 Growth is often a negative for internal IT, because growth increases IT's responsibilities.
 The IT department may not be equipped to handle the challenges that growth brings, especially if your company is having trouble finding the funds to invest into the resources IT needs to keep up with your growing business.

-Managed service providers are motivated to improve processes because they juggle multiple clients.
-Anything that helps a managed service provider save a little time and effort with one client may be able to be applied to all clients, thereby increasing the value of the newly discovered efficiency.
+MSPs are motivated to improve processes because they juggle multiple clients.
+Anything that helps an MSP save a little time and effort with one client can be applied to all clients, thereby increasing the value of the newly discovered efficiency.

 Training and career path

-If you have an "IT department," then chances are that IT is not your core business.
+If you have an "IT department," then IT is not your core business.

 The unfortunate truth is that IT employees (and their development) are often not priority for most companies.
 When the development of IT employees is neglected, those employees stagnate and eventually become a liability because they are not able to keep up with the ever-changing demands of IT and security.

-But IT is at the core of a managed service provider's business.
-If a managed service provider hopes to stay in business, it has no choice but to invest in the development of its employees.
+But IT is at the core of an MSP's business.
+If an MSP hopes to stay in business, it must invest in the development of its employees.

 Costs of internal IT

-In many cases, partnering with a managed service provider makes more financial sense than creating your own internal IT department.
-The cost of a fully-burdened (salary, benefits, PTO, etc.) IT employee may cost your business more than outsourcing your IT responsibilities to a managed service provider.
+In many cases, partnering with an MSP makes more financial sense than creating your own internal IT department.
+The cost of a fully-burdened (salary, benefits, PTO, etc.) IT employee may cost your business more than outsourcing your IT responsibilities to an MSP.

 Creating your own IT department gets even more costly when you consider the costs acquiring and maintaining the software, hardware, and training your internal IT employees need to perform their duties.